samina-shameem/chat_app/Task.md

 - In addition to meeting the G requirements, the student must also fulfill the following criteria:

 - **Some form of logging, see guidelines:** https://t.ly/3nFy2
-- Implement monitoring of logs.
+- [TODO] Implement monitoring of logs.
   - The logs should be uploaded to a tool like Sentry, New Relic, or Rollbar.
 If you find another free tool, let me know.
 Take screenshots or provide me with a key (if they have an API) so I can access your logs.
   - You choose which relevant logs to use.

 **Chat.jsx:**
-- Handle multiple conversations, at least 2 different ones.
+- [x] Handle multiple conversations, at least 2 different ones.
 Use conversationId, which should be a GUID. `crypto.randomUUID()` is sufficient for modern browsers.
 Otherwise, this snippet will work.
   - Example call: https://chatify-api.up.railway.app/messages?conversationId=5a430141-8064-4388-ab65-9161a245a3f4
   - Swagger: https://chatify-api.up.railway.app/api-docs/#/Messages/get_messages

 **Profile.jsx:**
-- Should be the first menu option on a SideNav along with a logout button.
+- [TODO] Should be the first menu option on a SideNav along with a logout button.
-- The user should be able to update their username, email, and avatar*.
+- [TODO] The user should be able to update their username, email, and avatar*.
-- The user should be able to delete their account and receive clear feedback/warnings about what they are attempting to do.
+- [TODO] The user should be able to delete their account and receive clear feedback/warnings about what they are attempting to do.
 Upon successful deletion, the user should be logged out and redirected to Login.jsx.

 *If the avatar is changed, a preview should be shown after the new URL is entered (can be after a button press or debounced in the input field) OR the user can take their own picture, see https://www.npmjs.com/package/react-webcam, and the image should be hosted somewhere – use a service with an API, e.g., https://freeimage.host/page/api?lang=en, and then the URL should be updated in the avatar column in the database.